 Manually, like a regular build configuration.

-Extract from an existing build configuration: there is the Extract template option available from the Actions button at the top right corner of the screen.
+Extract from an existing build configuration: there is the Extract template option available from the Actions button at the upper right corner of the screen.
 Note that if you extract a template from a build configuration, the original configuration automatically becomes associated with the newly created template.